th507/EventList/README.md

 * tag
 * tag.class

 If you'd like to extend `selector` capability, take a look and overwrite `elementFitsDescription`.
+You can overwrite

-Noted that any delegate passed into `EventList.listen` will be examined, if `selector` property is absent, this object will be ignored.
-So you could pass malformed object in without raising errors.
+Any delegate that goes into `EventList.listen` will be examined, if `selector` property is absent, this delegate will be ignored.
+So you could pass malformed delegate (like `null`, `{}`) in without raising errors.

-`handler` is the function for target element.
-In it, `this` is pointed to the target element.
+`handler` is the delegate function for target element, in which `this` is pointed to the target element.

 Most of `EventList` methods are implemented in `delegateList`, such as[^polyfill]